iShiBin/ishibin.github.io/_pages/about.md

 ***Mindfulness***.
 Maximum life experience with full attention.
 ***Productivity***.
 Maximum achievements during a limited life

-I am still on the way to build my own methodology ,so I will write some articles to share with you my own observation and utilization from now and then.
+I am still on the way to build my own methodology, so I will write some articles to share with you my own observation and utilization from now and then.
 The ultimate purpose is to live a truly happy life with the greatest self.

 Sometimes, I will also post some funny things like reading, travel, and photography.